LeeLS19/E/README.md

 |AEaeaeaeaea    |   usemoretables   | tablE.|

 4. Get distracted via table
-7. `FoRgEt WhIcH nUmBeR yOu'Re On`
+7. `FoRgEt WhIcH nUmBeR yOu'Re On` (I entered 7 but it interprets 7 as the next number in the list)